Parmesan Roasted Zucchini

 What is Zucchini

-Technically zucchini is a fruit, but we all treat it like a vegetable.
-Zucchini a type of summer squash that’s from the same family as yellow squash.
+Technically zucchini is a fruit, but we treat it like a vegetable.
+Zucchini is a type of summer squash that’s from the same family as yellow squash.
 One of the best things about zucchini is the you can prep it and cook in so many ways for both for sweet and savory recipes such as:

 Roasting: Toss diced or sliced zucchini in olive oil, salt and pepper.
-Then spread it across a large baking sheet in an even layer.
-At 425 degrees F, roast the zucchini for for about 30 minutes until it has browned at the edges.
+Then spread it across a large baking sheet.
+At 425 degrees F, it will take about 30 minutes or so to roast and brown at the edges.
 And you can add some crunch with panko breadcrumbs like I do for this Yellow Squash and Roasted Zucchini recipe.

 Sautéing: Zucchini can be diced and sautéed.
-Or you can use a spiralizer to cut zucchini into zoodles for a low carb, quick cooking version of pasta.
+Or you can use a spiralizer to cut it into zucchini noodles for a low carb, quick cooking version of pasta.
 It helps to salt it first to remove some of the moisture before you sauté it.
 That’s what I do for this Zucchini Noodle Cacao e Pepe.

 Raw: You can even leave zucchini raw and slice it super thin to create a ribbon salad.
 I make a Zucchini Salad with pine nuts, feta and a simple vinaigrette.

-Seasoning Mix: It’s a blend of onion powder, garlic powder, red pepper flakes, salt & black pepper.
+- Dried seasonings: The recipe calls for a blend of onion powder, garlic powder red pepper flakes, salt and black pepper.

 How To Make Parmesan Roasted Zucchini